mvodkin/Pixl/README.md

 <h3>Bonus Features</h3>

 - [ ] Hashtags are automatically added when written into the body of description or comment and become clickable links to a search by that hashtag
+- [ ] Optionally view post index and search results as thumbnails
 - [ ] Notifications.
 A list of recent, likes, follows and comments
 - [ ] Privacy.
 Users can choose to make their profiles private (only accessible to followers)
 - [ ] Direct Message.